GiovanniSalmeri/yellow-openstreetmap/README.md

 latitude,longitude,name,description
 ```

-Fields that cointain commas must be enclosed in quotes.
+Fields that contain commas must be enclosed in quotes.
 The third and fourth field are optional, if provided they will be used for a popup.
 An [API key](https://www.thunderforest.com/pricing/) is required for a map with points of interest using the `transport` layer.

+You should know that the service provider collects personal data and uses cookies.

 ## Examples